WKMEDIAWORKS/Rock-Paper-Scissors/README.md

 Seems like prompt function does not work within local node environments.
-So had to go through extra steps in order to make it work.According to my best guesses the extra .json files and the folder named as node-module are a result of that.
+So had to go through extra steps in order to make it work.According to my best guesses the extra .json files and the folder named as node-module are direct results of that.